bxlab/cmdb-quantbio/assignments/lab/genome_assembly/assignment/index.md

 $ fastqc /path/to/reads.fq
 ```

-If you have problems, make sure java is installed (`sudo apt-get install default-jre`)

 #### [Jellyfish](http://www.genome.umd.edu/jellyfish.html) - Fast Kmer Counting

-Note Jellyfish requires a 64-bit operating system.
-Download the package and compile it like this:

 ```
 $ jellyfish count -m 21 -C -s 1000000 /path/to/reads*.fq